-At Science of People, we love to write about how we make decisions.
-Our bite-size science today is about choice.
+At Science of People, I love to write about how we make decisions.
+Our bite-size science today is about choice paralysis.

 There is a very famous set of experiments regarding jam and choice.
 In the 1980’s consumer reports put together a panel of taste experts to judge (out of 45 choices) which strawberry jam tasted the best.
 They were scored by the ‘trained sensory panelists’ on a variety of characteristics including spreadability and fruitiness.
 The finished report was published in Consumer Reports.